cwcontur/Gnocchi-Modpack/index.md

 This process doesn't take a lot of time and can significantly improve chunk loading performance of the game to make the overall experience faster + smoother.

+---

 ## More Info

 **This mod pack changes/improves the vanilla behavior of the game in terms of: player movement, player HUD, player inventory, and more.
-Check out 'Introduction' page for info on these changes which includes keybinds, gameplay behavior, etc.**
+Check out '*Introduction*' page for info on these changes which includes keybinds, gameplay behavior, etc.**

-More info about individual mods and resources to help with mods can be found underneath the 'Mods' tab.
+More info about individual mods and resources to help with mods can be found underneath the '*Mods*' tab.

 Info about client changes and server changes can be found under '*Configurations -> Server*' or '*-> client*' should you wish to know more about the specifics of changes to the game.